Asian victors may find anti-China campaign vows hard to keep

 He also promised greater transparency moving forward on the multibillion-dollar project known as the China Pakistan Economic Corridor Project, which includes an ambitious cross-country road system linking Pakistan’s Arabian Sea port of Gwadar to China.

-The multi-level project was undertaken by Pakistan’s previous government, although little was known about the details of the contracts with China and the debt load Pakistan would inherit as a result of these deals.
+The multi-level project was undertaken by Pakistan’s previous government, although little is known about the details of the contracts with China and the debt Pakistan would incur as a result of these deals.

 Khan promised to reveal all to Pakistanis, who have watched with a mix of enthusiasm and caution the development that has taken place in recent years as four-lane superhighways open up linking northern areas to other parts of the country.